How to Clean an AR Upper Receiver

 2. Install a patch into the patch holder.
 Saturate the patch with bore cleaner.

-3. Feed the cable through the barrel from the chamber end until it emerges from the muzzle.
+3. Feed the cable through the barrel from the chamber end until it emerges from the muzzle (always feed cleaning brushes/patches from chamber to muzzle).
 Connect the pull handle to the cable.

 4. Pull the saturated patch through the bore of the barrel.
 Remove the pull handle from the cable and discard the used patch.

-5. Allow the cleaner to soak in the bore for 15 minutes.
+5. Allow the cleaner to soak in the bore for up to 15 minutes.

 6. While the bore is soaking, inspect the muzzle device.